jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

 Administrators.
 These include:

-* **Disable uninstallation of MySQL Attachments Table:** Normally, when the Attachents extension is uninstalled, the database table is deleted that contains information about the attachments.
+* **Disable uninstallation of MySQL Attachments Table:** Normally, when the Attachments extension is uninstalled, the database table is deleted that contains information about the attachments.
 If you wish to retain this data when uninstalling Attachments, execute this command.
 After you uninstall Attachments the attachments table will remain.